ylashin/deep-learning-workshop/README.md

     python -c "import keras; print(keras.__version__)"
     ```

-* Make sure you can create **NV24** Azure VM in South Central US region, if not create a support request to increase your quota.
+* Make sure you can create **NC24 or NV24** Azure VMs, if not create a support request to increase your quota.
 It will be auto approved.

     ![https://i.imgur.com/SVUh0Ko.png](https://i.imgur.com/SVUh0Ko.png)